bradchristie/taminations-flutter/assets/c2/stagger_concept.md

 # Stagger Concept

-From blocks: Any call which can be done from parallel general columns (columns, double pass thru, etc.), and which ends in general lines or columns, can be done "Staggered."
+From Blocks: Any call which can be done from Parallel General Columns (Columns, Double Pass Thru, etc.), and which ends in General Lines or Columns, can be done "Staggered."
 The dancers act as though all dancers were close together side-by-side; however, they end on the original 8 spots on the floor.
 For example: Stagger [Double Pass Thru](../b2/double_pass_thru.md),